agee20/tbsurveyfrontend/README.txt

 - Make sure you have Node.js installed on your machine
 - Install Node-oracledb
 - Install Express
+- Might have to install CORS as well
 - Install @getbrevo/brevo

 2. Running the Server